Play Omaha Hi Lo Poker Online 2024

 Straight Flush Five sequential cards of the same suit straight flush

-Four of Kind Four cards of the same value four of a kind
+Four of a Kind Four cards of the same value four of a kind

 Full House Three cards of the same value and two different cards of the same value full house